-1. A Whistleblower is generally a term used for a person who works in or for an organisation and raises an honest and reasonable concern about a possible fraud, crime, danger or other serious risk that could threaten colleagues, service users, customers, members of the public or the success and reputation of the organisation.
+- 1. A Whistleblower is generally a term used for a person who works in or for an organisation and raises an honest and reasonable concern about a possible fraud, crime, danger or other serious risk that could threaten colleagues, service users, customers, members of the public or the success and reputation of the organisation.
 This reporting is sometimes called whistleblowing.
-You should take prompt action to raise concerns if you believe something is wrong.

-The Whistleblowing law is contained in the Public Interest Disclosure Act 1998 (PIDA - amended by the Enterprise and Regulatory Reform Act 2013).
-Public bodies, such as this Council, are required to have a Whistleblowing policy and to ensure that employees are not victimised or dismissed for raising their concerns internally, or subjected to any other detriment.
+You should take prompt action to raise concerns if you believe something is wrong. - 2.
+The Whistleblowing law is contained in the Public Interest Disclosure Act 1998 (PIDA amended by the Enterprise and Regulatory Reform Act 2013).
+Public bodies, such as this Council, are required to have a Whistleblowing policy and to ensure that employees raising the concern has legal protection from harassment or victimisation because of the disclosure.
+This is called a 'protected disclosure.'